 - Easy sharing: The results are shared live on the web.

-- It is not designed for broad business, Tableau free version is modeled for small organizations.
+- It is not designed for broad business; the Tableau free version is modeled for small organizations.

-- It doesn’t support statistical analysis like SAAS
+- Like SAAS, it doesn’t support statistical analysis.

-- It doesn’t integrate social platforms. it supports only Microsoft Platform.
+- It doesn’t integrate social platforms.
+It supports only the Microsoft Platform.